microsoft/VSExtensibility/New_Extensibility_Model/new-concepts/project/ConceptualDocumentation.md

 1. Make changes to projects
 Some examples include understanding files included in a project, NuGet packages referenced by a project, adding new files to a project, or changing project properties.

 The new project query API allows for querying information from the project system.
-It is optimized for the Common Project System (CPS) so that it is not required to switch to the UI thread, something needed by the classic COM-based APIs (IVsHierarchy and DTE).

 ## Project Query Specific Nouns
 |Term|Description